Human Subjects Research

 - Wednesday, June 13, at 12:00 Noon

-Except for projects funded by the National Institutes of Health (NIH), training in the responsible conduct of human subjects research is voluntary at this time unless specifically required by the IRB as a condition of approval.
+Researchers conducting projects sponsored by the National Institutes of Health (NIH) must complete training in the responsible conduct of HSR.
+Otherwise training is voluntary unless specifically required by the IRB.
 Either of the following training sites fulfills the requirements set forth by the NIH policy on required training.

 Online training in the Responsible Conduct of Research is available through the Collaborative Institutional Training Initiative (CITI).
-Investigators must establish a username and password.
+Investigators may log in using their university ID and password.
 At this time, training is voluntary.
 This is subject to change.

 Online training is also available from the NIH Office of Extramural Research.